percona/pmm/doc/source/deploy/index.rst

 The updating procedure of your |pmm-server| depends on the option that you selected for installing it.

-If you are running |pmm-server| as a :ref:`virtual appliance
-<pmm/deploying/server/virtual-appliance>` or using an :ref:`Amazon Machine Image
+If you are running |pmm-server| as a :ref:`virtual appliance <pmm.deploying.server.virtual-appliance>` or using an :ref:`Amazon Machine Image
 <run-server-ami>`, use the |gui.check-for-updates-manually| button on the Home
 dashboard (see :term:`PMM Home Page`).